Define automatic drawing settings

 The term surface treatment is used in concrete detailing.
 For concrete parts surface treatment includes surface mixes, tiles, and flat finishes, such as troweling and sandblasting.

 The term surface finish is used in steel detailing.
 For steel parts surface finishes include fire-proofing and unpainted areas.

 To specify the drawing views to create and the properties to use, follow the path shown in the image below.
-First select the views to create and select view properties to be used for the views.
-If you need to adjust view properties or create new ones, click View properties and adjust the view properties, including dimensions, filters, marks and objects.
+First select the views to create and then select view properties to be used for the views.
+If you need to adjust view properties or create new ones, click View properties and adjust the view properties, including protection settings, dimensions, filters, marks and objects.
 Always use Save to save the view properties, otherwise your changes are not saved.